Code-Institute-Submissions/movieDeathsUpdated/README.md

 The greatest amount of credit for the inspiration for this dashboard goes to [ramiro.org](http://ramiro.org/notebook/movie-body-counts/) who created a broadly similar visualisation using different technologies with which I am not familiar (pandas, NumPy and matplotlib).

+## Testing
+Manual testing was undertaken for every feature of the website and satisfactorily passed.

 ## Authors

 Brendan Long